-Sometimes you just have to get off the beaten path to have an authentic travel experience.
-That’s especially true in western Maine.
-Of course, the coast of Maine draws its share of visitors too.
-But when you’re done with lobsters and lighthouses it’s time to explore the inner regions of Maine’s vacationland.
+Sometimes you just have to get off the beaten path in Maine for an authentic travel experience.
+While the coast of Maine draws its share of visitors, when you’re done with lobsters and lighthouses it’s time to explore the inner regions of Maine’s vacation land.
 And that, my friends, is exactly why you need to plan a trip to Poland Maine and visit us at the Wolf Cove Inn.

 Maine has its share of quirky landmarks.
-Stephen King’s mansion in Bangor Maine is a magnet for fans of the horror genre.
-The Desert of Maine in Freeport is something you wouldn’t expect to see in one of the greenest states in the country.
+For example, Stephen King’s mansion in Bangor Maine is a magnet for fans of the horror genre.
+Also, the Desert of Maine in Freeport is something you wouldn’t expect to see in one of the greenest states in the country.
 Everyone wants to snap a shot of the “World Traveler” signpost in nearby South Oxford.
 And if you want to see the world’s largest globe you’ve got to travel to Yarmouth and take a gander at “Eartha”.